How Does This Work Then?

 At this stage we will also have a chat through your overall ideas for the design, and I can give you a rough price estimate - or you can let me know your budget and I can design something to fit it (simple designs are quicker and cheaper, a higher budget can accommodate more complexity in the artwork).

-I don't have a rate card as such - pricing depends on the size and current condition of the surface to be painted, the complexity of the design and the cost of materials, so I tend to quote on a job by job basis - but you can rest assured that my rates are competitive, with an entry level mural (eg a child's bedroom wall, one large focal image on a plain or simple background, one day's work) costing around £350 including materials, and subsequent days of a multi day job run a little cheaper than that.
+I don't have a rate card as such - pricing depends on the size and current condition of the surface to be painted, the complexity of the design and the cost of materials, so I tend to quote on a job by job basis - but you can rest assured that my rates are competitive, with an entry level mural (eg a child's bedroom wall, one large focal character or animal image on a plain or simple background, no more than one day's work) costing £300-£400 including a custom design and all materials.
+And subsequent days of a multi day job run a little cheaper.

 Step 2 - Inspiration